mutablealligator/groupflow_simulator/README.md

 The multicast controller module is now functionally complete.

-Testing automation using BRITE topologies is not yet implemented.

 Installation
 ------------

-To install into an existing POX installation, merge the "pox" directory located inside the "pox_version" directory in this repository with the base folder of your POX installation.
+To install into an existing POX installation, merge the "pox" directory in this repository with the base folder of your POX installation.
 This will place new files into the "pox/pox/lib/packet" and "pox/pox/openflow" directories.

-The "pythontest" directory contains test scripts which are capable of sending and receiving source specific multicast traffic, as well as automating topology configuration and launching for Mininet network emulation.
+The "groupflow_scripts" directory contains test scripts which are capable of sending and receiving source specific multicast traffic, as well as automating topology configuration and launching for Mininet network emulation.

 Usage
 -----